Skip to main content

 What's included?

-ElasticPress offloads search queries from your database to Elasticsearch, improving WP_Query performance and reducing load on your application server.
+ElasticPress improves the overall search experience and performance of your WordPress sites, as well as allowing for better WP_Query performance and reduced load on your application server.
 Capabilities include:

 • Full-text search — Fuzzy matching, synonyms, and weighted fields for more relevant search results.